bone-support-bioteenhealth

 R350

-Bioteen's DailyMulti is a specially formulated multivitamin designed to meet the unique nutritional needs of tweens and teens.
-Packed with 100% NRV of key vitamins and minerals, including an enhanced dose of 1000mg of Vitamin C, it supports growth, development, and immune health.
+Bioteen’s DailyMulti is a thoughtfully formulated daily multivitamin powder designed to meet the unique nutritional needs of tweens and teens.
+This easy-to-mix supplement delivers 100% of the Nutrient Reference Values (NRVs) for essential vitamins and minerals, plus a potent 1000 mg of Vitamin C to support

 Related Articles